-At this year’s HR Days conference organized by MojPosao, we won second place for the best HR practices in Croatia.
+At the HR Days conference organized by MojPosao, we won second place for the best HR practices in Croatia.

 The best HR practices is a recognition that MojPosao, a leading jobs portal in Croatia, has been awarding since 2010.
 This year, a total of 39 projects have been delivered to the jury, and the top 5 companies were invited to present their project in front of the audience that also voted for the best ones.

 First place went to Degordian for ‘Startup in 24 hours: Blue Compass’, second place went to our ‘Seniority guide and public announcement of salaries’, while third place went to Span’s ‘Fit happens challenge’ initiative.